 Hidden away at the foot of a steep cobbled hill, with the Water of Leith lapping beside it, and surrounded by verdant greenery, it's easy to forget that Dean Village is but a mere five minutes walk from the hustle and bustle of Edinburgh City Centre.
-It is also near Edinburgh New Town and Stockbridge.
+It is also near Edinburgh's New Town and Stockbridge.

 The name of the village comes from the word dene meaning "deep valley."
 In addition to the small business offices and residential tenement flats (the main block is in a quad shape with a shared courtyard at the centre), there has been a fairly substantial residential development on the North side of the Water of Leith.
-The fact that the "village" has few immediate public amenities - shops, pubs, and restaurants are a short walk up the hill to Queensferry Street - has helped it retain its sleepy, picturesque character.

 The Water of Leith shared walkway and cycleway connects the village.
 As well as families of ducks and the odd grey heron, you will see vestiges of Dean Village's grain milling heyday, which continued for around 8 centuries.
 Up to eight mills were once grinding away here powered by the strong currents of the Water of Leith.